The Orthologic of Epistemic Modals: Introduction

 A profusion of responses to this problem have been developed in recent years.
 These responses either reject the assumption that $p\wedge\lozenge\neg p$ is truly a contradiction or hold that it is a contradiction only under a non-classical notion of $\vDash$, one that blocks the reasoning above.
-For a prominent example, consider the dynamic tradition, wherein $p\wedge\lozenge\neg p$ is a contradiction,\footnote{Provided $p$ is free of modals or conditionals.} but conjunction and entailment are interpreted non-classically, so that we cannot conclude that $\lozenge \neg p\vDash \neg p$ (\citealt{GSV:1996}).
-The non-classicality of the dynamic approach, however, goes very deep: for instance, the classical laws of non-contradiction and excluded middle also fail in the dynamic system, but we know of no evidence for their failure from modal language.
-Our goal in this paper is to develop a more minimalist non-classical approach to epistemic modals, one that validates $ p\wedge\lozenge\neg p\vDash \bot$ without validating $\lozenge \neg p\vDash \neg p$.
+For a prominent example, consider the dynamic system of \citet{GSV:1996}, wherein $p\wedge\lozenge\neg p$ is a contradiction,\footnote{Provided $p$ is free of modals or conditionals.} but conjunction and entailment are interpreted non-classically, so that we cannot conclude that $\lozenge \neg p\vDash \neg p$ (\citealt{GSV:1996}).
+The non-classicality of this approach, however, goes very deep: for instance, the classical laws of non-contradiction and excluded middle also fail in the dynamic system, but we know of no evidence for their failure from modal language.
+Our goal in this paper is to develop a more minimalist non-classical approach to epistemic modals that validates $ p\wedge\lozenge\neg p\vDash \bot$ without validating $\lozenge \neg p\vDash \neg p$.
 In particular, we block the inference from $ p\wedge\lozenge\neg p\vDash \bot$ to $\lozenge \neg p\vDash \neg p$ by treating negation, algebraically speaking, as an \emph{orthocomplementation} (the complement operation characteristic of ortholattices) but not necessarily a \emph{pseudocomplementation} (the complement operation of Heyting and Boolean algebras, obeying the law that $a\wedge b=0$ implies $b\leq\neg a$).
 However, we aim to depart from classical logic in a minimal way, by invalidating only those classical inference patterns that have intuitive counterexamples involving epistemic modals.
+We note in particular that those intuitive counterexamples always involve combinations of sentences with different levels of epistemic iteration: for example, when $p$ itself is modal-free, $p\wedge\lozenge\neg p$ conjoins a sentence $p$ with no epistemic modality and a sentence $\lozenge\neg p$ with one level of epistemic modality.
+Hence we develop a system that is fully classical when reasoning with sentences of the same ``epistemic level.''
+On this picture, classical reasoning is dangerous only when it crosses different epistemic levels.